vincenttzc/address-elements-extraction/README.md

 # Address Element Extraction

-In this project, we aim to share the approach which our team took that got us into the top 4% on the leaderboard of the Shopee Code League 2021: Address Element Extraction competition.
+In this project, we aim to share the approach which we took that got us into the top 4% on the leaderboard of the Shopee Code League 2021: Address Element Extraction competition.
 The result can be found [here](https://www.kaggle.com/vincenttzc/competitions).

 The team consists of: